serlesen/PyDB/README.md

 1. {'name': {'$reg': 'Jo.*'}}
 Only the documents where the regex 'Jo.*' has a match on the field 'name' will be returned.

+## Mapper

+The results can be mapped to a desired structure.
+In the '$map' field, you have to specify each field you want to map (inner documents are reachable with dots notation) to a new field name (if the new field contains dots a new inner document will be created).
+Not specified fields will be ignored
+Example:
+1. Database document
+{'user': {'first_name': 'John', 'last_name': 'Smith'}}
+2. Mapper
+{'user.first_name': 'customer.name'}
+3. Result
+{'customer': {'name': 'John'}}

 ## Identification

 The field 'id' will be inserted with a UUID value to each new document if it's not present.